telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/zoom-on-dblclick.md

 # Zoom on Double Click

-The example below demonstrates how to zoom the map upon double click.
+The example below demonstrates how to zoom the map upon a double click.

-Event coordinates are mapped to location using the [eventToLocation](/api/javascript/dataviz/ui/map#methods-eventToLocation) method.
+Event coordinates are mapped to the location through using the [`eventToLocation`](/api/javascript/dataviz/ui/map#methods-eventToLocation) method.

 ###### Example